jackyzha0/jackyzha0.github.io/content/posts/me-myselves-and-i.md

 **[And they sat there for a while.
 The sun inched downwards, setting the sky ablaze.]**

-What do you think it means to take on an identity?
+What do you think it means to commit to an identity?

 *Hmm.
 I think there is an element of trust -- that the ground below them will hold, that tomorrow will come again, and that the ocean will continue to rise and fall.
 Trust is an unquestioning attitude, an absence of deliberation over reliability.
 To commit is to believe it as a truth about oneself.*